yunqilee/yunqilee.github.io/_projects/hw8.md

 ## Write up: first plot
 Compared with last week's visualization, this visualization has increased interactivity.
-The audience can more intuitively view the mean square footage of a certain county.
+Regarding the encoding type, I use nominal for the x-axis and quantitative for the y-axis.
+When a county is selected, the column will change from blue to red.
+The audience can more intuitively view the mean square footage of it.
 The color changes also make it easier to compare the selected data to other data.